Equipotential

+Types

 Electrical conductors offer an intuitive example.
 If a and b are any two points within or at the surface of a given conductor, and given there is no flow of charge being exchanged between the two points, then the potential difference is zero between the two points.
 Thus, an equipotential would contain both points a and b as they have the same potential.
 Extending this definition, an isopotential is the locus of all points that are of the same potential.

-Gravity is perpendicular to the equipotential surfaces of the gravity potential, and in electrostatics and steady electric currents, the electric field (and hence the current, if any) is perpendicular to the equipotential surfaces of the electric potential (voltage).
+In electrostatics and steady electric currents, the electric field (and hence the current, if any) is perpendicular to the equipotential surfaces of the electric potential (voltage).

-In gravity, a hollow sphere has a three-dimensional equipotential region inside, with no gravity from the sphere (see shell theorem).
 In electrostatics, a conductor is a three-dimensional equipotential region.
 In the case of a hollow conductor (Faraday cage), the equipotential region includes the space inside.

+Gravity is perpendicular to the equipotential surfaces of the gravity potential.

+In gravity, a hollow sphere has a three-dimensional equipotential region inside, with no gravity from the sphere (see shell theorem).

 A ball will not be accelerated left or right by the force of gravity if it is resting on a flat, horizontal surface, because it is an equipotential surface.

-For the gravity of Earth, the corresponding geopotential isosurface (the equigeopotential) that best fits mean sea level is called the geoid.
+For the gravity of Earth (including its centrifugal potential owing to Earth's rotation), the corresponding geopotential isosurface (the equigeopotential) that best fits mean sea level is called the geoid.